Topics Map > Curricular Services

 - Intermediate grades of AB and BC were instituted as of September 1973.

-- In Spring 2020, UW-Madison approved a special Satisfactory-Disruption/Unsatisfactory-Disruption (SD/UD) grading option in response to the COVID-19 pandemic.
+- In Spring 2020 and Spring 2021, UW-Madison approved a special Satisfactory-Disruption/University Disruption-No Credit (SD/UD) grading option in response to the COVID-19 pandemic.
 In most cases, students were able to elect SD/UD grading but some classes exclusively evaluated student work using SD/UD grading.

 Grades With Associated Grade Points Per Credit